TheophileWalter/TweetStats/README.md

 # TweetStats
-Web interface with for python server that deliver tweet's statistics with spark on HDFS
+Web interface with python server that deliver tweet's statistics with spark on HDFS

 ## To do list